securitybunker/databunker/README.md

 ## Right of access

-Data Bunker knows to extract customer email and phone out of user personal records allowing **passwordless** login for the customer into the Data bunker personal account.
+Data Bunker knows to extract your **customer email** and **customer phone** out of user personal records giving **passwordless** access for the customer into their Data bunker' personal account.
-We do this by generating a random access key that we send by email or by SMS to your customer.
+This is done by generating a random access key that Data Bunker sends to your customer by email or by SMS.
-Your custome can view all information collected and saved by Data Bunker in connection to his profile.
+Your customer login and can view all information collected and saved by Data Bunker in connection to his profile.

 <p float="middle">
   <img align="top" style="vertical-align: top;" src="images/ui-login-form.png" alt="login form" />